Canadian Council of the Blind

 Finances

-This report is an update that has been sent to Canadian Council of the Blind for review.
+This charity report is an update that has been sent to Canadian Council of the Blind for review.
 Changes and edits may be forthcoming.

 Financial Review